venkataravuri/autonomous-driving-adas/docs/mapping.md

 # Mapping & Localization

-## Mapping
+## Maps Overview

-Given a surround view of images, optionally accompanied by lidar point clouds, the end to end map generation task aims to predict map elements directly.
-Map elements include road boundaries, lane delimiters, centerlines, and crosswalks.
+Map includes elements such as road boundaries, lane delimiters, centerlines, direction of travel and crosswalks.

+Mapping is a process of predicting map elements for a given set of surround view images and lidar point clouds.

 ### HD Maps